About our amyloidosis program

 Because amyloidosis is a rare disease, sometimes it can be difficult to diagnose.
 Amyloidosis symptoms can vary from person to person, depending on where amyloid deposits occur in the body.

 If you have symptoms of amyloidosis, medical tests may include lab work, imaging or biopsy.
 These tests help your care team not only detect amyloidosis but also examine which organs may be affected.

 - Enlarged tongue

 - Swelling, tingling or numbness in the limbs

 - Skin changes, including purple patches around the eyes and bruising

 Treatment for amyloidosis requires a customized plan of care based on your type of amyloidosis and the extent of your condition.
 We specialize in caring for primary (AL) amyloidosis and hereditary (ATTR) amyloidosis.

 When it comes to treatment for amyloidosis, you want a team with the experience and knowledge needed to care for every aspect of your condition.
-Because amyloidosis affects your body in many different ways, our amyloidosis program brings together multiple specialists to care for you.
+Because amyloidosis affects your body in many different ways, our amyloidosis programs bring together multiple specialists to care for you.

-Your care team may include physicians on the medical staff specializing in:
+Your amyloidosis treatment team may include physicians on the medical staff specializing in: